A Fubini-type theorem for Hausdorff dimension: The proof of Lemma

-To prove the claim, we apply Besicovitch's covering theorem (see e.g. \cite[Theorem 2.7]{Ma}) for the collection $\ib_l$ of closed balls of radius $2^{-l}$ centered at the points of $A_l'$.
+\begin{proof} We apply Besicovitch's covering theorem (see e.g. \cite[Theorem 2.7]{Ma}) for the collection $\ib_l$ of closed balls of radius $2^{-l}$ centered at the points of $A_l'$.
 We obtain that there exists a constant $c(k)$ depending only on $k$ and collections of balls $B_1,\dots, B_{c(k)} \su \ib_l$ such that

 and $B_i$ is a disjoint collection for each $i$, that is,

 Then we have by \eqref{ald} that

 Using that each $B_i$ is a disjoint collection, $T$ is Borel, and \eqref{tdef}, we obtain that